beevik/go6502/README.md

 ## Shortcut: Hit Enter!

-A useful shortcut you will probably use frequently is hitting the Enter key at the prompt.
+One shortcut you will probably use frequently is entering a blank line at the command prompt.
 This causes go6502 to repeat the previously entered command.

 Let's try hitting Enter twice to repeat the `step over` command two more times.